solidi/writing/61-find-career-freedom-with-a-daily-code-workout.md

 ### Alternative (15 Minutes)

 Solve a question from the [*Cracking The Coding Interview*](https://www.crackingthecodinginterview.com/) problem [openly](https://medium.com/free-code-camp/how-to-organize-your-thoughts-on-the-whiteboard-and-crush-your-technical-interview-b668de4e6941).
 Adding these questions to the workout will inspire thinking by amending the repetitive nature of the previous exercises.
-If solving canned problems isn't attractive, build [something variable](https://www.scotthyoung.com/blog/2022/10/26/variable-mastery/) that utilizes these skill sets.
+If solving canned problems isn't attractive, build [something variable.](https://www.scotthyoung.com/blog/2022/10/26/variable-mastery/)

+### System (15 Minutes)

+Rotate a complex (seen above) question and a system design question in a regular cadence.
+For system design questions, it starts as "Build YouTube," or "Build Google Maps."
+Today, free videos are available which through their logical steps — some as fast at ten minutes!

 ## The Conclusion is Core Strength

 A disciplined workout is key to a healthy engineer, whether a [leader](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p) or an individual contributor.
 The goal is discipline, first to remedy the repetitions by gradually reducing the time to solve.
 Once achieving results, "aerobic" problem-solving exercises will come naturally because conditioned muscles are trained to execute well.

 There is a certain satisfaction to these exercises.
 Why not strive to be a well-rounded engineer?
 If one hour seems lengthy, reduce the set, building toward a new goal.
 Importantly, push hard at the end of the exercise to finish well.
-Add a few more counts at its conclusion to improve the results!

 ## Social Post